-Posted by Maurice Pogue on October 5, 2012 · Comments Off
+Posted by Maurice Pogue on October 5, 2012 · Comments Off on Objectionable content

 I can’t pause the game because “Start” on my Sega Genesis controller is for blocking.